vespa-engine/blog/_posts/2021-02-16-image-similarity-search.md

 similar products, but also with the possibility to filter the returned products by inventory status, price or other real world constraints.

 We'll be using the
+<a href="http://jmcauley.ucsd.edu/data/amazon/links.html" data-proofer-ignore>Amazon Products dataset</a>
-[Amazon Products dataset](http://jmcauley.ucsd.edu/data/amazon/links.html) as our demo dataset.
+as our demo dataset.
 The subset we use has about 22K products.

 - The dataset contains product information like title, description and price and we show how to map the data into the Vespa document model
 - The dataset also contains binary feature vectors for images, features produced by a neural network model.
 We'll use these image vectors and show you how to store and index vectors in Vespa.